“You stand behind every note, you, living, forceful, loving.”

 Korngold Piano Quintet (1921)

-In the second of our Music & Word events, Melvyn Tan will perform alongside the Škampa Quartet and actor Juliet Stevenson; music and letters will be interwoven, each illuminating the other.
+In the second of our Music & Word events, Melvyn Tan will perform alongside award-winning actress Joely Richardson and the Škampa Quartet; music and letters will be interwoven, each illuminating the other.

 Leos Janacek’s quartet was inspired by the Czech composer’s decades-long spiritual relationship with Kamila Stösslová, a married woman 38 years his junior who inspired most of his late works.
 It portrays the passionate yet unrequited nature of his relationship with Kamila, to whom he wrote over 700 letters.